 Fatigue and cognitive difficulties may become prominent with time and may correlate with the pathologic progression.

-The disease is most common in Western European lineage who live in temperate zones.
+The disease is most common in people of Western European lineage who live in temperate zones.
 No exact list of risk factors has been identified for MS. However, the following are relevant:

 Genetic susceptibility.
-There is a relationship between MS and some alleles of the major histocompatibility complex, such as HLA-DRB1 locus, and also with some non-MHC susceptibility genes, including IL7R and ILR2RA, among others. ,
+There is a relationship between MS and some alleles of the major histocompatibility complex, such as HLA-DRB1 locus, and some non-MHC susceptibility genes, including IL7R and ILR2RA, among others.,

 Gender, race, and ethnicity.
-MS is more common among women than men, and recent studies have shown a sharp rise in prevalence among African Americans in recent decades such that their risk is higher than white Americans. , The condition is also common among Palestinians, Persian Zoroastrians, northern Europeans, individuals living at the northern latitudes of the US or southern latitudes of Canada, New Zealanders, southeastern Australians, and Sardinians, and rare among Chinese and Japanese individuals, African blacks, and certain other ethnic groups.
+MS is more common among women than men, and studies have shown a sharp rise in prevalence among Black Americans in recent decades such that their risk is higher than white Americans., The condition is also common among Palestinians, Persian Zoroastrians, northern Europeans, individuals living at the northern latitudes of the US or southern latitudes of Canada, New Zealanders, southeastern Australians, and Sardinians, and rare among Chinese and Japanese individuals, Black Africans, and certain other ethnic groups.

 Smoking.
 Smoking increases risk.

-Despite recent questions regarding potential links between MS and the hepatitis B vaccine, the evidence for any such causal link is weak. , For persons who have MS, vaccines are believed to be safe. ,
+Despite questions regarding potential links between MS and the hepatitis B vaccine, the evidence for any such causal link is weak., For persons who have MS, vaccines are believed to be safe.,

 Two or more clinically distinct episodes of dysfunction of white matter pathways (i.e., separated in space and time) as described above, in a person of the appropriate age, strongly suggest MS. These tracts include the optic nerves, sensory and motor tracts of the spinal cord and brain stem, and those of the cerebellum.
 Subcortical and periventricular white matter is most commonly involved, although lesions are often silent in these areas.